peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 D2D RDMA Multithread Extended Benchmark
 ---------------------------------------

-Perform the D2D RDMA multithread benchmark again, but set the duration for a minimum of 8 hours.
+Perform the D2D RDMA multithread benchmark again but set the duration for a minimum of 8 hours.

 Build collective tests
 ======================

 This section guides you through setting up the remaining tools necessary to simulate an AI workload on your GPU nodes after they have been sufficiently traffic-tested.
-From the prerequisites you should already have installed UCX, UCC, MPI and the OSU benchmarks.
+Per the :ref:`prerequisites<Multinode-Prerequisites>`, UCX, UCC, MPI and the OSU benchmarks must already be installed.

 Install RCCL
 -------------

-RCCL is likely already installed on your nodes, but you can build the latest version from source at https://github.com/ROCm/rccl
+RCCL is likely already installed as part of ROCm on your compute nodes.
+Sometimes newer features and fixes might be available in the latest version of RCCL, which you can build from source at https://github.com/ROCm/rccl.
-(RCCL does require ROCm to already be installed.)

 Build RCCL Collective Test
 --------------------------